Josephcc2/AI-Assistant/README.md

 - `read_project_file` Reads a selected file within a project
 - `write_project_file` Writes or patches to a file within a project
 - `delete_project_file` Deletes a file within a project
-- `delete_project` Deletes a whole project, required hard-coded user verification
+- `delete_project` Deletes a whole project, requires hard-coded user verification